 - Skepticism.
 As someone who values a skeptical approach for dealing with claims, I try to model consistent application of the skeptical attitude which underlies the scientific method.
 I ask myself how various claims can be tested and seek evidence in my decision-making process.

 - Compassion.
 Compassion for others, including genuine efforts to understand their position and empathize with them, is an important part of what makes me who I am.
 Most of all, compassion provides a clear example of what can be achieved without the inherently divisive force of religion.
 I am not always friendly, but I strive to be compassionate, understanding, and empathic.

 - Knowledge.
-I recognize the importance of being knowledgable about atheism and about the problems associated with religion.
+I recognize the importance of being knowledgeable about atheism and about the problems associated with religion.
 Many religious believers are going to want to argue, and it is helpful to be familiar with the flaws of their arguments.